bemmanue/camagru/README.md

 - Backend: Golang
 - Frontend: HTML, CSS, JavaScript
 - Database: PostgreSQL
-- Message broker: Kafka
-- Containerization: Docker-Compose, Kubernetes

 ---

-### Common features:
-- Microservice architecture

-[//]: # (---)

 ### User features:
 - Sign up with email verification
-- Ssign in by email and password
+- Sign in by email and password
-- Reset password by email
-- Update profile information
 - Change user preferences

+[//]: # (- Reset password by email)
+[//]: # (- Update profile information)

 [//]: # (---)

 ### Gallery features:
-- Display all the images edited by all the users, ordered by date of creation
+- Display all the images edited by all users, ordered by date of creation
 - Like and comment posts
-- Get notifications about new comments by email
+- Get notifications about new comments and likes by email

 [//]: # (---)

 ### Editig features:
-- Upload image or capture it using a webcam
+- Upload image and apply filters to it
 - Delete images